-Our goal in theorems \ref{Theorem - the 0.5 bound} and \ref{Theorem - reaching the 0.5 bound} is to show that the highest probability to obtain a maximally entanglement entropy state is $\frac{1}{2}$, and to identify all the unitary matrices $U$ that yield this probability.
+Our goal in theorems \ref{Theorem - the 0.5 bound} and \ref{Theorem - reaching the 0.5 bound} is to show that the highest probability to obtain a maximally entangled state is $\frac{1}{2}$, and to identify all the unitary matrices $U$ that yield this probability.
 Our proof will be more general than the proof in \cite{MaxEfficiency}, since we will allow any final maximally entangled state and not only one of the four bell states (up to global phase) as in \cite{MaxEfficiency}.
-This is important because we showed in Theorems \ref{Theorem - when it's cluster state up to 1-qubit gate operation} and \ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates} that there are final states other than the four Bell states from which one can construct the required cluster state.
+This is important because we showed in theorems \ref{Theorem - when it's cluster state up to 1-qubit gate operation} and \ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates} that there are final states other than the four Bell states from which one can construct the required cluster state.
 Unlike the proof in \cite{MaxEfficiency} we will not allow vacuum modes, i.e. no transformation from the qubits $a,b$ to a general n-qubit set $c_1,c_2,...,c_n$ with $n>2$, which are all being measured.
 In theorem \ref{Theorem - we can't have probability 1} we will prove that one cannot obtain a nonzero entanglement entropy with probability one.
 Thus, we will characterize the two edges of the graph of $P(S)$, as illustrated in Figure \ref{fig:FusionDiagram}.

-\begin{theorem}[The probability to obtain a maximally entanglement state bounded by $\frac{1}{2}$] For every matrix $U$, when measuring $c$ and $d$, the probability to obtain a maximally entanglement entropy state is bounded from above by $\frac{1}{2}$.
+\begin{theorem}[The probability to obtain a maximally entangled state bounded by $\frac{1}{2}$] For every fusion matrix $U$, when measuring $c$ and $d$, the probability of obtaining a maximally entangled state is bounded from above by $\frac{1}{2}$.

 \end{theorem}

 \begin{proof}

 This theorem is proved using the following Lemmas.